No. 1 Gonzaga outlasts No. 17 Saint Mary's, wins WCC tourney

 The go-round with a title on the line started as a defensive slog, both teams putting up difficult shots and making sloppy mistakes against the pressure.
 But Gonzaga revved up its smooth-moving machine midway through the first half, going on a 15-4 run to go up 29-18.

 The Gaels made a short push, but the Zags pushed back for a 38-28 halftime lead.
-And they did it with big men Drew Timme and Chet Holmgren combining for four points on 2-of-9 shooting.
+And they did it with Timme and Holmgren combining for four points on 2-of-9 shooting.

 Saint Mary's bogged the game down again to start the second half, turning it into a half-court duel.
 The Gaels won the efficiency battle, methodically working for good shots to cut Gonzaga's lead to 52-50 midway through.